The Specialist

 The Specialist is a 1994 American action thriller film directed by Luis Llosa and starring Sylvester Stallone, Sharon Stone, James Woods, Eric Roberts, and Rod Steiger.
 It is loosely based on "The Specialist" series of novels by John Shirley.
-The film met with negative critical response, but became a box office success, and Gloria Estefan's version of "Turn the Beat Around" became a dance sensation.
+The film was met with negative critical response, but became a box office success, and Gloria Estefan's version of "Turn the Beat Around" became a dance sensation, becoming #1 on Billboard’s Dance Club Songs chart.

 Plot

-In 1984, Captain Ray Quick and Colonel Ned Trent, explosives experts working for the CIA, are on a mission to blow up a car transporting a South American drug dealer.
+In 1984, Captain Ray Quick and Colonel Ned Trent, explosives experts working for the CIA, are on a mission to blow up a car transporting a South American cocaine dealer.
 But when the car appears, a little girl is inside with the dealer.
-Ray insists they abort the mission, but Ned intends to see it through and allows the explosion to happen, resulting in the deaths of both the drug dealer and the child.
-Furious by the girl's wrongful death, Ray savagely beats Ned and flees, effectively resigning from the CIA right after getting Ned fired by reporting him to his superiors.
+Ray insists they abort the mission, but Ned intends to see it through and allows the explosion to happen, and the child is subsequently killed, along with the dealer.
+Furious, Ray beats Ned, reports him to his superiors and resigns from the CIA.

 Years later, in Miami, Ray works as a freelance hit man.
-He lives a solitary existence with his cat, named "Timer".
-Desperate people contact him via an Internet bulletin board and he takes the cases that interest him.
-Ray specializes in "shaping" his explosions, building and planting bombs that blow up only the intended target while leaving innocent bystanders unharmed.

 He answers ads placed by a woman named May Munro and speaks to her often to decide if he should take the job or not.
-During the talks, he becomes intrigued by her story, coupled with the fact that he sees how attractive she is while following her.
 She is the only child of parents who were killed by Tomas Leon and his men.
 Against his better judgment, and pushed by her insistence that she will infiltrate the gang with or without him, Ray is persuaded to accept the job.
 Even though he has agreed, May ingratiates herself into Tomas' world as Adrian Hastings.

 Ned now works for Joe Leon, Tomas' father and director of their organized crime syndicate.
 Once the hits on their lower level men begin, they contact the chief of police to place Ned in their bomb squad.
-May tolerates Tomas and plays along as his girlfriend so she can watch the hits one by one.
-It is revealed after the second target is killed that May has actually been forced into a partnership with Ned, whose goal was to coax Ray out of hiding.
+May tolerates Tomas and plays along as his girlfriend to personally watch the hits one by one.
+It is revealed that May has actually been forced into a partnership with Ned, whose goal was to coax Ray out of hiding.
 After the job in South America went wrong, Ned was dismissed from the CIA and is intent on revenge.